-As at As at

-March 31, 2020 March 31, 2019
+As at March 31, 2021 As at March 31, 2020

 Trade payables

-Dues to micro and small enterprises 20.94 26.70
+Dues to micro and small enterprises 1,37.67 20.94

-Dues to creditors other than micro and small enterprises 42,96.52 39,88.28
+Dues to creditors other than micro and small enterprises 51,01.83 42,96.52

-Acceptances 13,44.28 12,43.29
+Acceptances 19,95.34 13,44.28

-Total 56,61.74 52,58.27
+Total 72,34.84 56,61.74

-- a) Trade payables are non-interest bearing and are normally settled within 90 days except for payments to MSME which are settled within 45 days.
-Refer note 45 for information on the Group's credit risk management processes. - b) Acceptances include arrangements where operational supplies of goods and services are initially paid by banks while the Group continues to recognise the liability till settlement with the banks which are normally effected within a period of 90 days. - c) Disclosures with respect to related party transactions is given in note 40. - d) Micro & small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Group on the basis of information available with the Group and the auditors have relied on the same.
+a) Trade payables are non-interest bearing and are normally settled within 90 days except for payments to MSME which are settled within 45 days.
+Refer note 44 for information on the Group's credit risk management processes;

+b) Acceptances include arrangements where operational supplies of goods and services are initially paid by banks while the Group continues to recognise the liability till settlement with the banks which are normally effected within 90 days;c) Disclosures with respect to related party transactions is given in note 40;

+d) Micro & small enterprises as defined under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) have been identified by the Group on the basis of information available with the Group and the auditors have relied on the same.
 The disclosure pursuant to MSMED Act on the amount due to micro and small enterprises is given below: